Siphlygon/Siphlygon/README.md

 ## Hi there 👋

+My name is Ashley and I'm a final-year MPhys (Hons) Physics with Astrophysics student at the University of Manchester.

+I have always enjoyed coding, and I have had especially great fun this year combining my interests by exploring machine learning applications in astrophysical domainds!

+I am looking to learn more, experiment, and expand my skillset!

 <!--
 **Siphlygon/Siphlygon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.